Texas Higher Education Coordinating Board

+History

+The THECB was established in 1965 by the 59th Texas Legislature through House Bill 1.
+It was created in response to the rapid expansion of higher education in the state and growing concerns about duplication of programs, rising costs, and inconsistent academic quality.
+The agency was tasked with coordinating the development of public higher education across Texas, ensuring efficient use of state resources, and supporting long-term educational planning.

+Strategic planning

 From 1998 to 2003, it developed a higher-education plan for the state, called "Closing the Gaps by 2015".
-The plan's primary purpose was closing education gaps within Texas, as well as between Texas and other U.S. states.
+The plan's primary purpose was to close education gaps within Texas, as well as between Texas and other U.S. states.
 The four main goals of the plan were closing gaps in student participation, student success, excellence and research.
 In June 2016, the THECB released its final progress report on the state's success in meeting most of the targeted goals.
 The goal for enrollment of 630,000 students from fall 2000 to 2015, fell short by 25,000.

 In 2015, the THECB officially adopted a new 15-year strategic plan called "60x30TX" and then implemented statewide.
 With the 60x30TX plan, Texas aims to award a total of 6.4 million certificates or degrees by 2030.
 The plan also sets targets for Hispanic, African American, male, and economically disadvantaged completers.

+THECB updated its state’s goals for higher education and adopted a new strategic plan in 2022 called “Building a Talent Strong Texas” with new targets beyond those in the 60x30TX plan.

+Board members

-The board consists of nine members and one non-voting student representative, all of whom are appointed by the Governor of Texas on a staggered basis.
-The terms for the voting members are for six years, ending on August 31 of odd-numbered years while the student representative serves a one-year term.
+The board is composed of nine voting members, one non-voting student representative, and a Commissioner of Higher Education.
+The members and student representative are appointed by the Governor of Texas on a staggered basis.
+Voting members serve six-year terms ending on August 31 of odd-numbered years, while the student representative serves a one-year term.

 The board appoints the Commissioner of Higher Education who serves as the Chief Executive Officer of the THECB.
-The current commissioner is Harrison Keller, who assumed the post on October 1, 2019.
-He succeeded Raymund Paredes, who had been the commissioner since 2004.
+The current commissioner is Wynn Rosser, who assumed the post on November 15, 2024.
+He succeeded Harrison Keller, who had been the commissioner since 2019.